 Google Business Profile Landing Page

-Your Google Business Profile should send users to a page on your website where they can access more information about the business and its merchandise or services.
+Your Google Business Profile should send users to a page on your website where they can access more information about the business..

 This can either be the homepage or a specific location page on your website as the GBP landing page.